blitzdex27/my-notes/docker-notes/linkedin/linkedin.md

 > For Mac/Linux enter: `nc host.docker.internal 45679`

 Then on the client 1 bash shell enter any words.
 The words will be sent to client 2 shell.

+**Dynamically expose ports**

+Docker will assign an outside port automatically when you did not specify it.

+> `docker run -ti --rm --name echo-server -p 45678 -p 45679 ubuntu:14.04 bash`

+To check the port exposed:

+> `docker port CONTAINER`

+**Exposing UDP ports**

+Syntax

+> `docker run -p outside-port:inside-port/protocol(TCP/UDP)`

+Sample

+> `docker run -p 1234:1234/udp

+## Container Networking

+Previously, when we want a container to connect to other container, we first need to expose it outside (to the host port) then the other container can connect to it using host.docker.internal.

+However, there is more efficient way.

+### Connecting directly between containers

+We can connect docker containers' network without exposing it outside.

+#### Existing network by default

+> `docker network ls`

+Through the command above, you will see network names called `bridge`, `host`, and `none`.

+- `bridge` is the network used by containers that don't specify a preference to be put into any other network.
+- `host` is when you want a container to not have any network isolation at all
+- `none` is for when a container should have no networking

+#### Create a network

+To create a network called `learning`

+> `docker network create learning`

+#### Putting machines into `learning` network

+Run the container in interactive terminal, attached to `learning` network, named catserver, and remove the container on exit.

+> `docker run --rm -ti --net learning --name catserver ubuntu:14.04 bash`

+#### Connect a container onto the other docker network

+Containers can connect to multiple networks

+Syntax

+> `docker network connect NETWORK_NAME CONTAINER`

+Sample

+> `docker network connect catsonly catserver`